forestgrape/coronavirus/2_biological/hosts_of_nidovirales.md

     * Insect are the main hosts of SARS-like and mammals are side-hosts.

     Evidence:
-    * animals tested positive in markets for SARS-like are insectivores:
+    * Animals tested positive in markets for SARS-like are insectivores:
         - Civets, racoon dogs and ferrets badgers in live animals markets in 2003/2004.
 Some SARS-1 strains in civets were near the same as the human strains, indicating civets were intermediate hosts
         - Pangolins for SARS-2
-    * animals tested positive in the wild for SARS-like are insectivores:
+    * Animals tested positive in the wild for SARS-like are insectivores:
         - Bats around China test positive for SARS-like
         - Bats in Yunnan were infected with the closets relatives found [Zhou et al](#summary-zhou)
         - In the case of MERS-like the wild animals positive are bats and hedgehogs.
-    * insects often nourish from feces and thus the life cycle of SARS-like could be closed.
+    * Insects often nourish from feces and thus the life cycle of SARS-like could be closed.
 Horseshoe bats in turn have feces-nourishing beetles on their menu, which would explain their infections but they would be only side-hosts and not primary hosts.

 5. Insectivores mammals could be intermediate hosts for the transmissions to humans.
 SARS-like infected mammals often have a respiratory disease and transmission can occur airborne from then on.
 Civets likely have been intermediate hosts responsible for some jumps to humans.